NHTI Proudly Supports Our Military Personnel

-Located in Sweeney Hall’s second floor, this quiet space offers you the opportunity to connect with other military students.
+Located in Sweeney Hall on the second floor, this quiet space offers you the opportunity to connect with other military students.
 The lounge features a computer, printer, TV, video system, and CAC reader, plus many additional resource materials.

-NHTI has three CAC readers onsite in Sweeney Hall: the Registrar’s Office, first floor across from the elevator, and the second-floor Veterans Lounge.
+NHTI has three CAC readers on site in Sweeney Hall: the Registrar’s Office, first floor across from the elevator, and the second-floor Military Students’ Lounge.

 1. Apply for VA Benefits

 Our goal is to assist you, your dependents, guardsmen, and reservists in using educational benefits available through the Montgomery GI Bill.
 Contact NHTI’s school certifying official (SCO) at 603-271-6484 x4279 or NHTIvetinfo@ccsnh.edu.

 We strongly suggest you start these processes at least 8 weeks before the start of the semester:

 1. Go to the Veterans website.
 Click on the link for Educational Benefits.

 2. If you fall into one of the VA chapter categories, you will complete a VA application to use your VA educational benefits.
 You can complete and submit the online application, request a hard copy application be mailed to you from the GI Bill® website, or request an application from the SCO.

 3. If you complete a paper copy of the application, send the application and the required documents listed below to the SCO.
 If you submit your VA application online, you must also provide any of the below listed documents that apply to you, to the SCO:

 - Copy of your DD214 (discharge papers)